-AVSI has started to operate in Sierra Leone since the end of the ‘90ies by strengthening the capacities of the Sierra Leonean civil society organization Family Homes Movement (FHM).
-Over the years, we worked in different areas and sectors.
+AVSI has started to operate in Sierra Leone since the end of the ‘90ies with the local civil society organization Family Homes Movement (FHM).

 For child soldiers.
-During the civil war, AVSI and FHM's work focused on reintegrating child soldiers with the creation of an initial reception center for the victims of the phenomenon.
+During the civil war, AVSI and FHM's work focused on reintegrating child soldiers with the creation of an initial reception center for them.

-For families and children affected by Ebola.
+For families and children affected by ebola.
 On March 17, 2016 the World Health Organization officially announced the defeat of the Ebola epidemic in Sierra Leone.
 Before then, the virus left thousands of people dead or infected.
-From the early days of the outbreak, AVSI’s staff immediately set to work, alongside local partner FHM, to support affected households through the distribution of necessities, preventive information campaigns, educational radio programs, support for street children, orphans and families in quarantine.
-Ebola-related work is continuing even after the emergency, to support the material psycho-physical and economic wellbeing of survivors and orphans.
+From the early days of the outbreak, AVSI’s staff immediately set to work, alongside local partner FHM, to support affected households through the distribution of necessities, campaigns to prevent ebola's spread, educational radio programs, support for street children, orphans and families in quarantine.
+Ebola-related work is continuing even now, to support the material psycho-physical and economic wellbeing of survivors and orphans.

 For families and children affected by natural disasters.
 In August 2017, another emergency has shocked Sierra Leone: the mudslide of Regent hillside and the flooding of several slums in Freetown.
-AVSI has immediately intervened, and our staff has mainly helped in registering the affected population and distributing food and non-food items.
+AVSI intervened immediately registering the affected population and distributing food and first-aid kits.

 To guarantee children an access to quality education.
-AVSI’s true mission in Sierra Leone has always been to improve the quality of the educational sector by involving teachers and parents.
-It is noteworthy the project implemented between 2013 and 2017 thanks to the funds of the Italian Episcopal Conference (CEI).
-In partnership with the Archdioceses of Freetown - Educational Services Commission (ADESC) and in collaboration with the Luigi Giussani Institute of Higher Education (LGIHE), AVSI gave 350 teachers, parents and social workers the opportunity to understand the importance of their role as educators in relation to the child educational growth.
-Since 2018, AVSI in partnership with FHM and Saint Mary’s Home of Charity (SMHC), is improving primary teachers’ skills of 20 schools, so that children could improve their reading and writing skills in English, thanks to “IMAGES: Improving MAnaGement of CSOs in Education Sector” project funded by the European Union.
+AVSI’s mission in Sierra Leone has always been to improve the quality of the educational sector by involving teachers and parents.
+Since 2018, AVSI is improving primary teachers’ skills of 20 schools, so that children could improve their reading and writing skills in English, thanks to “IMAGES: Improving MAnaGement of CSOs in Education Sector” project funded by the European Union and implemented with the partners FHM and Saint Mary’s Home of Charity (SMHC).
 In addition, AVSI is also strengthening the capacities of 15 civil society organizations to make them real actors of the educational sector development.

 For the most vulnerable children.
-The construction and development of a school in Mayenkineh is among AVSI's most significant work in Sierra Leone, thanks to co-financing from MAE (Italian Foreign Ministry) and some private donors.
-Founded as a primary school, within a few years it offered a complete education from kindergarten to secondary.
-It now accommodates almost 1,400 students and is widely recognized as one of the best schools in the country.
-In the last ten years, AVSI has also supported the Holy Family School in Tabai, a small village in the hinterland of the country characterized by high vulnerabilities.
-Thanks to AVSI, 263 children have access to primary school and quality education.
+The construction and development of a school in Mayenkineh, on the outskirts of Freetown is among AVSI's most significant work in Sierra Leone, thanks to co-financing from MAE (Italian Foreign Ministry) and private donors.
+Founded as a primary school, it now offers complete education cycle, from kindergarten to secondary to almost 1,400 students.
+It is widely recognized as one of the best schools in the country.
+In the last ten years, AVSI has also supported the Holy Family School for more than 250 students in Tabai, a poor village 300 km from Freetown.

 For people with disability.
-From 2007 to 2010, AVSI has worked to improve professional and technical capacities of people with disabilities and disadvantaged youth.
-Courses on tailoring, carpentry, brick production, welding and electrician were organized thanks to the contribution of the World Bank.
-This project successfully improved living conditions of disabled people by giving them the opportunity to enter the job market.
+From 2007 to 2010, AVSI worked to give professional and technical capacities to people with disabilities and disadvantaged youth.
+Courses on tailoring, carpentry, brick production, welding and electronics were organized thanks to the contribution of the World Bank.

 AVSI Sierra Leone